 Ketosis 101: Everything You Need to KnowArticle posted in: Keto Friendly

-Well, the Keto Diet and South Beach Diet are similar in a lot of ways.
-The South Beach Diet and the recently popular Keto Diet are both based on principles guiding a lower carb approach to eating… Both advocate eating healthy fats like olive oil, fish and avocado.
+Well, the Keto Diet and South Beach Diet plan are similar in a lot of ways.
+The South Beach Diet and the recently popular Ketogenic Diet are both based on principles guiding a lower carb approach to eating… Both advocate eating healthy fats like olive oil, fish and avocado.
 And, both diets take advantage of the fat-burning, energy-producing process that comes from resetting your body’s metabolic processes through a low carb meal plan.

 So what does all this talk about ketosis mean?
 We’ve got it all mapped out for you:

 The body requires energy to function.
 Typically, the body prefers glucose (produced primarily from the carbohydrates we eat) as its main source of fuel; however, when glucose is not available, the body can use ketones, produced from fat, as its primary fuel source.
 Harvard School of Public Health explains that ketosis occurs when the body shifts from a metabolic state of using glucose for energy to one that uses ketones for energy.

 When you’re following a plan with very few carbs, like the Keto Diet plan or the South Beach keto-friendly meal plan, the body starts to deplete its stores of glucose and begins to breakdown fat into ketones for fuel.

 How Long Does It Take to Reach Ketosis?